 If you’re an organizational leader, employee engagement has likely become one of your top concerns.
-As waves of employees left the workplace, organizations were forced to pay attention.
-Whether you survived the mass exodus unscathed or suffered great loss, the connection between the great resignation and employee engagement has forced organizational leaders to consider what’s working and what’s not in their company culture and structure.
+As waves of employees started to left the workplace, organizations were forced to pay attention and prioritize employee retention in a new way.
+Whether you lost employees in the exodus or were an employee moving on to a better job for you, the connection between the great resignation and employee engagement has forced organizational leaders to consider what’s working and what’s not in their company culture and structure.

 What is employee engagement?

 Gallup defines employee engagement as “the involvement and enthusiasm of employees in their work and workplace.
 Investopedia adds that “engaged employees care about their work and about the performance of the company, and feel that their efforts make a difference.
 An engaged employee is in it for more than a paycheck and may consider their well-being linked to their performance, and thus instrumental to their company’s success.”
 By this metric, employee engagement is how much the employee cares about the job.
 If they find their values and culture align with the mission of the company, and how much they are willing to give up for the success of the greater company.

 Employee engagement and morale is directly related to a company’s success.
 Organizations that had strong engagement pre-pandemic likely saw less attrition during the great resignation.
 An emphasis on employee benefits leads workers to respect the company and view it as a caring relationship with their employer, not just a matter of exchanging services for wages.
 According to Gallup, organizations that have high employee engagement see “significantly better profitability, productivity, absenteeism, customer loyalty/engagement and other business outcomes.”
 In other words, prioritizing your employees is just a very effective way of prioritizing the health of your business.
 The people are the lifeblood of any organization.